Kodluyoruz-NodeJs-Bootcamp/final-project-gizemnur19/README.md

 # Gusto & RemoteTeam Node.js Bootcamp Final Project

 ## Description
-This assignment includes of apis how to Authentication of users with Typescript, TypeOrm Express, Mysql, Bcrypt, JWT, etc.
+This assignment includes of apis how to Authentication of users with Typescript, TypeOrm Express, Mysql, Bcrypt, JWT, etc.<br>
-Main purpose of this assignment are entegration of:
+Main purpose of this assignment are entegration of:<br>
-MySQL for database
+MySQL for database<br>
-Typeorm for ORM tool
+Typeorm for ORM tool<br>
-Google and Facebook Auth for Login
+Google and Facebook Auth for Login<br>

 ## Available Scripts